-Almost everyone can recall an experience in which you had to exit the room, area, etc. that you were in because were choking on somebody else’s perfume/cologne.
+Almost everyone can recall an experience in which you had to exit the room that you were in because were choking on somebody else’s perfume or cologne.
 For me, I remember an experience at the department store Gimbels when I, dressed as an elf (obvi) literally choked on fragrance when a saleswoman asked me if I wanted to sample their fruit spray.
 Or maybe that was a scene from Elf.

-Either way, a lot of the perfumes and lotions out there these days have some pretty hefty chemicals in them, so it’s really no surprise that so many of us can become so irritated when our neighbors pile it on.
+Either way, moral of the story is that a lot of the perfumes and lotions out there these days have some pretty hefty chemicals in them, so it’s really no surprise that so many of us can become so irritated when our neighbors pile it on.
 Perfumes and lotions that contain synthetic fragrances can contain both petroleum- and coal-derived chemicals, as well as carcinogenic ingredients.
-So in addition to smelling nice, you get the added bonus of potential hormone, endocrine and reproductive system disruptions. sounds nice, doesn’t it?
+So in addition to smelling nice, you get the added bonus of potential hormone, endocrine and reproductive system disruptions.
+Sounds nice, doesn’t it?

-I’m not gonna lie, it is somewhat difficult to shop for fair-trade and socially responsible fragrances.
+I’ll start off by saying that it is somewhat difficult to shop for fair-trade and socially responsible fragrances.
 Fragrance labels don’t typically list all of the ingredients, something to do with “trade secrets.”
 Whatever.
-There are a few signs that you’re headed in the right direction:
+But there are a few signs that you’re headed in the right direction:

 - Look for information about sustainable sourcing.
 The crops should be grown in a way that doesn’t cause harm to the land or the farmer.